a-rahimi/procams/procams/index.md

 Lightscape itself wound down over time.

-Other companies expanded the projection surface beyond Lightspace's walls, hands, and tabletops, onto buildings and landscapes  (examples below are from from Obscura Digital and Lightform):
+Other companies expanded the projection surface beyond Lightspace's walls, hands, and tabletops, onto buildings and landscapes  (examples below are from Obscura Digital and Lightform):

 ![Image of a lion rendered on a building](lion.png){:display=block}